 Technical Requirements and Software

-Students will be given accounts on the deepthought cluster at Georgia Tech and will work in a Linux environment.
+Students will work in a Linux environment.

 All Georgia Tech students are expected to uphold the Georgia Tech Academic Honor Code.
 This course may impose additional academic integrity stipulations; consult the official course documentation for more information.